The Best Photo Recovery Software to Rescue Photos from Memory Card

 Price and business model

-There are three flavors of Photo Recovery app available for each of the Windows and Mac versions: SOHO, Platinum, and Titanium.
+There are three flavors of Stellar Photo Recovery app available for each of the Windows and Mac versions: Standard, Platinum, and Titanium.

-You may download a free trial of SOHO version to find it is quite cost-effective to get such recovery tool packing all most needed features in with just $49.99.
+You may download a free trial of Standard version to find it is quite cost-effective to get such recovery tool packing all most needed features in with just $49.99.

 Other Apps We Considered